-Removable Dental Bridge – These are generally reserved as a temporary or interim solution for missing teeth.
+Removable Dental Bridge – We generally reserve these as a temporary or interim solution for missing teeth.
 There are various options such as a flipper tooth for plastic flexible partial.
 The cost may be much less than a fixed dental bridge, but a removable dental bridge does not offer good long term benefits.

-Fixed Dental Bridge – In this type of restoration, one or more prosthetic teeth are linked together and supported by dental crowns that cover the teeth on either side of the gap.
+Fixed Dental Bridge – In this type of restoration, we link one or more prosthetic teeth together and support them by dental crowns that cover the teeth on either side of the gap.
 A caveat to this type of bridge is that it requires significant reduction of adjacent teeth to ensure a solid foundation for the dental bridge.

 Dental Bridge vs. Dental Implant

 Implant supported restorations are an excellent alternative to a fixed dental bridge for replacing missing teeth.
 For a single missing tooth an implant crown is a single tooth solution for a single tooth problem.
-Unlike with a conventional bridge the adjacent teeth do not have to be reduced for crowns.
+Unlike with a conventional bridge, we do not have to file down the adjacent teeth to attach crowns.

 An implant support bridge is an option for multiple missing teeth as well.
-In this case, the bridge is supported by dental implants rather than natural teeth.
+In this case, we support the bridge by using dental implants rather than natural teeth.
 Again this option preserves the healthy adjacent natural teeth.
 It also provides a more stable restoration that will last longer.